Dr. Darden Purcell

 - D.M.A.
 Jazz Performance, University of Illinois at Urbana-Champaign

-Ms. Purcell is a former Washington D.C.
-Air Force vocalist performing with the groups High Flight and the Airmen of Note, where she performed nationally and internationally (Germany, Italy, Kuwait, Oman, Qatar, Kyrgyzstan, Pakistan, Bahrain and the United Arab Emirates).
-As part of the USAF Band Guest Artist series, Purcell performed back-up vocals for nationally renowned recording artists Chaka Khan, Bryan White, Janie Frickie, Freda Payne, Sheri Payne, Gloria Loring, Melba Moore and Rita Coolidge as well as gospel star BeBe Winans and Lari White for “Operation Desert Greetings.”
-A highlight was performing in a “Salute to the Troops” tribute behind Darlene Love on “The Late Show with David Letterman.”
+Ms. Purcell is a former Washington DC Air Force Band vocalist, with the groups High Flight and the Airmen of Note, performing nationally and internationally, including Germany, Italy, Kuwait, Oman, Qatar, Kyrgyzstan, Pakistan, Bahrain and the United Arab Emirates.
+Purcell performed back-up vocals for nationally renowned recording artists, Chaka Khan, BeBe Winans, Bryan White, Lari White, Janie Frickie, Freda Payne, Sherrie Payne, Gloria Loring, Melba Moore and Rita Coolidge as well as a televised performance behind Darlene Love on “The Late Show with David Letterman.”

-Dr. Purcell received her Bachelor of Music in Vocal Jazz Performance from Virginia Tech, a Master of Music and a Doctor of Musical Arts in Jazz Performance from the University of Illinois at Urbana-Champaign.
+Dr. Purcell received her Bachelor of Fine Arts in Vocal Jazz Performance at Virginia Tech, a Master of Music and a Doctor of Musical Arts in Jazz Performance at the University of Illinois at Urbana-Champaign.
+Darden’s CDs, Easy Living and Where the Blue Begins, produced by Stockton Helbing with arrangements by Shawn Purcell, can be purchased at iTunes, Amazon at at dardenpurcell.com.